Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

 {{< ctabutton url="https://anadea.info/contacts" >}}Get a consultation{{< /ctabutton >}}

+## Code Audit Best Practices

+Use checklists to streamline the audit.
+Without a well-designed structure, the audit process can become too complicated and time-consuming.
+Standardized checklists can become a good tool to ensure consistency.
+They should cover such key areas as code formatting, security, logic correctness, etc., and align with your project type and scope.
+This will guarantee their maximum relevance.

+Combine internal and external auditors for unbiased results.
+Internal teams always know the codebase much better than any external experts.
+That’s a huge benefit.
+However, they may bring unintentional bias to the results of the code audit.
+External auditors can provide a fresh perspective and valuable expertise from a wide range of projects and domains.

+If you are looking for professional help from external specialists, Anadea’s code audit services can become an excellent option for you.
+Over more than 20 years of work in the industry, our specialists have worked on 600+ projects.
+This has allowed our team to accumulate in-depth experience and proven methodologies to strengthen your codebase.

+Integrate audits into DevSecOps pipelines.
+To enable continuous auditing at every commit and faster detection of issues and vulnerabilities, we recommend you introduce automated tools for code scanning within CI/CD.
+This will also help you reduce manual effort for routine checks.
+However, it’s vital to remember that automated tools can’t fully replace manual code reviews.

+Want to learn more about DevSecOps and other trends in DevOps?
+Follow the link to read our comprehensive article on this topic.

+Foster knowledge-sharing.
+You should demonstrate to your teams that audits can be a good way to learn and improve their skills.
+Share findings transparently, explain what can be done better, define growth areas, and offer coaching when needed.

+Track and verify remediation, don’t trust reports blindly.
+Even if some issues are marked as resolved in a report, it doesn’t always mean that they are fully fixed.
+You need to verify fixes via re-audit or regression tests, as well as ensure accountability for remediation.

 ## What skills should a code auditor have?

 A code auditor is not an ordinary role.
 To perform successful audits, one needs to possess a mix of tech skills, security knowledge, and a keen eye for detail.
 Education, experience, and staying on top of the latest trends are a must here.